 Old Toro Fuel Lines Can Become Dry and Leak

-Overtime, your fuel lines will become dry and cracked.
-Follow the fuel lines from your gas tank checking each section of hose for any wet spots.
+Over time, your fuel lines will become dry and cracked.
+Follow the fuel lines from your gas tank checking each section of the hose for any wet spots.
 Pay close attention to sections of the hose that are held on by clamps.
 The areas by the clamps can compromise your fuel hose.

 Fix: Any cracked fuel lines need to be replaced.
 This may also be a good time to replace the type of fuel clamps if your mower uses a pinch-style clamp.
 I like using a worm gear clamp because they are less likely to pinch your lines and cause leaking.